thealjey/keml/docs/index.md

 The ideas that HTMX has recently made popular are, frankly, the best that the web community collectively has ever had.

-However, like most great ideas, it is far more important than any actual specific implementation.
+However, like most great ideas, they are far more important than any actual specific implementation.

 ## Motivation